stonish/lb-stack-setup/README.md

 * Docker: you should be able to run Docker containers
 * CVMFS: you should have access to /cvmfs/lhcb.cern.ch

+If you cannot get Docker or CVMFS running (or you are on a Mac), you can use the CernVM-based approach described at the end of the page.

 ## Quick start
 To get started, get the tools with
 ```